 How to choose a tree arborist is a task that you should not take lightly.
-Tree maintenance done wrongly not only is a danger to the tree itself but also jeopardizes the person doing the work.
+Tree maintenance done wrongly is a danger to the tree itself and jeopardizes the person doing the work.
 An untrained person may not have the right insurance, leaving a liability burden to the customer that could run into a lot of money.
 Put a skilled tree specialist to work for you and your trees!

 Hire a tree care service business that is licensed, insured, and bonded